 If you think that any personal information we hold about you is inaccurate, please contact us and we will take reasonable steps to ensure that it is corrected.

 Contact us about any privacy complaints.

 If you think we have breached the Privacy Act or you wish to make a complaint about the way we have handled your personal information, you can contact us.
 Please include your name, email address and/or telephone number and clearly describe your complaint.
-We will acknowledge your complaint and respond to you within a reasonable period of time.

 Want to chat all things privacy, reach out anytime.